 Consumed have been a huge influence for nearly two decades, having originated the classic UK skate-punk sound back in the late 90s.
 They’re known for their the two records they released on Fat Wreck Chords (Breakfast At Pappas in 1998 and Hit For Six in 1999), both of which showcase their solid, fast, hook-laden punk rock style, which has often been described as quintessentially British.

-They went on hiatus in 2003 and reformed in 2015, after much cajoling from Vanilla Pod’s Steve Ford.
+They went on hiatus in 2003 and reformed in 2015, after much cajoling from Steve from Vanilla Pod.
 Since then they’ve been popping up across the country and there’s exciting news of a new EP in the works.
 As I said when I saw them recently, old-school Consumed fans are in for at treat – then new material sounds like classic Consumed, but it’s even fresher and more exciting.

 I met up with guitarist Will Burchell and drummer Chris Billam in the backroom at London’s New Cross Inn, just before Christmas.
 I quizzed them about their past regrets and future releases, how they’re briging their families into music, and how they feel the punk scene has changed in 20 years.